-Before upgrading your system, download the latest system BIOS version from dell.com/support and follow the 1 instructions included in the compressed download file to install the update on your system.
+Before upgrading your system, download the latest system BIOS version from support.dell.com and follow the 1. instructions included in the compressed download file to install the update on your system.

 NOTE: You can update the system BIOS using the Lifecycle Controller.